 Jico's Story

 Jico joined Watsi on December 19th, 2015.
-Five years ago, Jico joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jico's most recent donation traveled 8,500 miles to support Hillary, a caring man from Kenya, to fund fracture repair surgery.
+Six years ago, Jico joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jico's most recent donation traveled 1,900 miles to support Alismendy, a five-year-old boy from Haiti, to fund transport and care for his heart surgery.

 Impact